 The Elmhurst Great Western Prairie is located within Wild Meadows Trace just north of the Prairie Path between Spring Road and Salt Creek.
 This area is the oldest living environment in Elmhurst.
 Left by chance, the existence of the prairie adds a very special ecological dimension to the community.

-Below are the ten (10) planned volunteer work dates for 2018.
-Note that they are the third Saturday of each month (plus an extra in June), March through November, 9 a.m. until Noon.
-In addition, we may add a few special work days for larger groups (schools, service organizations, corporate projects) wanting to do service projects:
+Volunteer dates are usually the third Saturday of each month (plus an extra in June), typically March through November, 9 a.m.-Noon.
+In addition, there may be a few special work days for larger groups (schools, service organizations, corporate projects) wanting to do service projects:

-We meet on the east side of Berkley Avenue at the Illinois Prairie Path (Prairie Path Lane).
+Volunteers meet on the west side of Berkley Avenue at the Illinois Prairie Path (Prairie Path Lane).
 That is three blocks south of St. Charles Road, four blocks west of Spring Road and six blocks east of Rt.
-83 (view map).
-On volunteer days, we might be working anywhere in the mile long stretch between Spring Road to the east and Salt Creek to the west, but the bench at the halfway point at Berkley Ave is our home base and parking is easy there.
+83 (map).
+On volunteer days, you might be working anywhere in the mile long stretch between Spring Road to the east and Salt Creek to the west, but the bench at the halfway point at Berkley Ave is the home base and parking is easy there.
 Always fun and a full body workout, and more worthwhile than a couple hours at the gym!
-Sometimes after a few hours work, we grab a burger together at a local beanery!

 - Volunteers should wear durable work clothes: Long sleeved shirt, long jeans, closed-toed shoes (boots are best), and a hat.
 If you have work gloves, please bring those as well, but we can provide.
 You will get dirty and might find a few seed passengers attached to your clothes.

 - Sunscreen and mosquito repellent are advised depending on the season.
 There is no drinking water on site, so please bring some refreshment.

 - Neighboring Grace Bible Church has kindly offered us use of their restrooms.